-Grace and to you and peace from God our Heavenly Father and Christ Jesus our Lord, the coming King.
+Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who is coming again in glory.
 Amen.